Where to Stay

 From the temple complex, we exited into the Grand Palace complex where we took a short walk around the gardens and watched the changing of the guard before we continued on to our next destination.
 The Grand Palace ticket allows entrance into a few museums, so I made a brief stop into the Queen’s museum to see some of her wardrobes, but frankly, I enjoyed it mostly for the air conditioning.

 Rat drove me to visit another temple, Wat Pho.
-On a side note, these places require appropriate dress…clothes past the knee and covering the shoulder.
-Almost every woman wore a skirt.
 There were two Buddhas of interest at the temple.
 The first was an enormous reclining Buddha, 15m high and 42m long!
 Across from it read a sign, “Beware, Non-Thai Pickpocket Gangs”.
 We were actually given bags in which to carry our shoes versus leaving them outside the temple!
 The other Buddha was a more important Buddha which could be determined by the surrounding buildings and images that protect it.

 Of all the museums, the least crowded and most interesting was the Elephant Museum.
 The elephant is very important to the Thai culture.
 There was once many types and colors of elephants…black, spotted, white…not just grey that we know now.
 The white elephant was particularly special.
 It is the symbol of cloudy rain of God who creates all fertilities for plants, animals, and the prosperity of the emperor.
 The white elephant is considered precious for the king, and if any form of white elephant is found, it is presented to His majesty.
 The white elephant must have white eyes, white palate, white toenails, white skin, white hair, long white tail hair, and white testicles.
 It is further divided into three groups by the shade of its white skin.
 The white elephant the color of the conch shell is considered perfect and reserved for “use”.
 The white elephant with skin of pink hue like a dry lotus petal is used for martial affairs.
 The white elephant with skin the color of a dry banana leaf (greenish-yellow) is considered auspicious and reserved for “use”.
 The museum included a jar containing a white elephant foot and even an elephant Buddha with a water offering at its base!